ymyke/cardio/README.md

 # Todo

+- Can we add the new fire and spirits placement logic to the hypo-driven tests?
+Maybe using the placement mgr in the hypo test?
 - Terminology: agent vs player everywhere?
 Which is the better term?
 Make it consistent.
 - Look for all `grid.*=None` and use `remove_card` instead.
 - Write tests for all card characteristics and skills.